Skip to main content

 Becker County, MinnesotaMesotrophic

 Mesotrophic conditions dominate at Tamarac Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 A maximum depth of 34 ft puts Tamarac Lake in the middle of Minnesota's depth distribution.
 With 1,178 acres of surface and 9.7 miles of shoreline, Tamarac Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
-Within Becker County's 93 graded lakes, Tamarac Lake ranks 61 — below the local median, though not at the bottom.
+Within Becker County's 93 graded lakes, Tamarac Lake ranks 60 — below the local median, though not at the bottom.

 Zebra mussel presence at Tamarac Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 16 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 16 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The lake has a partial ice record — 24 observed ice-outs, centered near Apr 24.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-08-14.
 Grade methodology: LakeGrade methodology.